GSDR Dialogues for Sustainability

 „How can we make sure that different policies for reaching the SDGs converge and don’t compete, and build on the dynamics of climate policy?”

 These questions will be applied to one special topic per session.
 For this we invite special guests to briefly share their insights and perspectives.
 Ignited by this, we give room for an in-depth discussion with all participants, with the opportunity to put your questions on the table.
 The exchange shall contribute to a better understanding of the variety of topics, policies, strategies, technologies, approaches and different perspectives related to the GSDR and the pathway to a sustainable future.
 We hope this format will inspire and motivate meaningful follow-up in the Decade of Action and Delivery of the 2030 Agenda.

 Topics are centered around operationalizing the key messages of the Global Sustainable Development Report (GSDR) 2019 as well as sharing research activities of the new Independent Group of Scientists working on the GSDR 2023.
 More importantly, topics addressed during the Dialogues for Sustainability tackle crucial challenges and urgent questions that we must face in order to co-create the future we want.

 Total number of all participants in all events in 2021

-The GSDR Dialogues for Sustainability are connected to the GSDR 2019 Community of Practice, which promotes and shares examples and good practices of operationalization.
+The GSDR Dialogues for Sustainability are connected to the GSDR Community of Practice, which promotes the translation of the global to the local and shares examples and good practices of operationalization of the GSDR results.